TeamHypersomnia/Hypersomnia/docs/pages/todo/reassurements.md

 summary: We don't need to do this yet, because...
 ---

+- Ensure that the main's presolve doesn't change the solvable
+	- Indeed it is only about debug lines

 - Force autosaving for when setting a value in editor causes a crash?
 	- Actually this is pretty interactive so the cause will be readily known; not necessary